gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Implementation

+- Add new task type to DSL guide.
 - Display install task for executables, test task for test suites.
-- Display native language header directories
+- Display native language header directories.
-- Display native tool locations
+- Display native tool locations and versions.
-- Add new task type to DSL guide.
+- Don't show the generated CUnit launcher source set as an input.
+Should be shown as an intermediate output, as should the object or class files.
 - Add basic implementation for legacy component types.
 - Add `description` to `ProjectComponent`.
 - Sort things by name